capralifecycle/buildtools-images/README.md

-# cCHANGE docker image
+# AWS CLI docker image

-This repo contains the definition of the cChange frontend image used in our Jenkins pipelines.
+This repo contains the definition of the Docker AWS CLI image used in our Jenkins pipelines.